konflux-ci/architecture/ADR/0033-product-version-controller.md

 ### Streamlining version creation from the API/CLI.

-We will define the **ProjectDevStreamTemplate** custom resource.
+We will define the **ProjectDevelopmentStreamTemplate** custom resource.
 The *spec* for such a resource will include:

 * A **project** element referring to an existing *Project* resource.
 * A **variables** element that includes a list of variable names and optional